kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - **Multi-request claims (per-request scoping)**: If a claim requests multiple devices (e.g., `mgmt-nic` and `data-nic`), each `DeviceClaimConfiguration` block targets specific requests via its `requests` slice.
-Different config blocks can specify different `affinityValues` for different requests.
+Different config blocks can specify different structured parameters for different requests.
 This means `mgmt-nic` can be locked to Subnet-A while `data-nic` is locked to Subnet-B within the same claim — there is no cross-talk between requests.
 - **Empty affinity**: Devices without `sharingAffinity` behave as before (any claim can share)
-- **Grandfathered claims**: Pre-existing claims without `affinityValues` (created before the feature was enabled) do not participate in affinity matching but do not block new claims from establishing a lock.
+- **Grandfathered claims**: Pre-existing claims without structured parameters (created before the feature was enabled) do not participate in affinity matching but do not block new claims from establishing a lock.
 See lock precedence table below.